Frederick-abichahine/Database-Management-Systems-Spring2022/README.md

 # Database-Management-Systems
-This is a repository that contains material and projects related to understanding, creating, and manipulating databases using languages like SQL, PHP, and JAVA.
+This repository contains material and projects for the LAU BIF375 course.
+Understanding, creating, and manipulating databases using languages like SQL, PHP, and JAVA.